 NOTE: Access to some Home Auxiliaries may be limited to particular User Types.
-These Home Auxiliaries can only be controlled by Users with access to the "Home Auxiliaries" Control Menu option. <MENU>, <9>, <1>.
-After logging on and selecting the Menu option, control options will be the same as described below.
+These Home Auxiliaries can only be controlled by Users with access to the "Home Auxiliaries" Control Menu. </NENU>, <9>, <1>.
+After logging on and selecting the Menu option, control operations will be the same as described below.